Poldin/1sub/documentation/WEBHOOK_FIX_IMPLEMENTATION_PLAN.md

   ---
   WEBHOOK AUDIT REPORT — CRITICAL FINDINGS

+  ⚠️ HISTORICAL DOCUMENT - Phase 0 implementation completed.
+Deprecated files have been removed.

   EXECUTIVE SUMMARY

   STATUS: MULTIPLE CRITICAL FAILURES DETECTED

   The webhook implementation contains severe architectural flaws, inconsistencies, and security gaps that violate the requirements for a production-ready system.
 13 CRITICAL and 8 HIGH severity issues have been identified across delivery, security, enforcement, and completeness domains.

   ---